The Italian Novella and Shakespeare’s Comic Heroines

 - Dimensions: 5.9in x 1.1in x 9.1in

 "The richness of Shakespeare’s works is such that we have not remotely exhausted it.
-With a firm command of the most recent critical works concerning both Shakespeare and the novella tradition, this book will find a natural audience in with scholars of early modernism, English and Italian literature specialists, as well asand comparatists.
+With a firm command of the most recent critical works concerning both Shakespeare and the novella tradition, this book will find a natural audience with scholars of early modernism, English and Italian literature specialists, and comparatists.
 A superb work!"

 Maria Galli Stampino, College of Arts and Sciences, University of Miami

 "The Italian Novella and Shakespeare’s Comic Heroines fulfills an overdue need for an in-depth, comprehensive, and critically well-informed study of its transnational topic, one of crucial importance for understanding the reception as well as formation of the female protagonists of Shakespeare’s comedies."